input-output-hk/marlowe-doc/docs/developer-tools/runtime/clients-of-runtime/oracle.md

 ## Design

-The oracle uses a Marlowe Runtime *discovery follower* to watch the blockchain for new Marlowe contracts.
-In parallel with that, it examines the creation and subsequent transaction of the contract to see if the contract might ever need input from the oracle.
-If the contract will not need oracle input, then it stops watching the contract.
-If the oracle will need oracle input, then it waits for the contract's last unspent transaction and provide oracle input to that if the current state of the contract requires such input.
+The oracle uses a Marlowe Runtime discovery follower to watch the blockchain for new Marlowe contracts.
+In parallel with that, the follower examines the creation and subsequent transaction of the contract to see if the contract might ever need input from the oracle.
+If the contract will not need oracle input, then the follower stops watching the contract.
+If the oracle will need oracle input, the follower waits for the contract's last unspent transaction and provides oracle input to that if the current state of the contract requires such input.
 The oracle construction a transaction with input consisting of the correct `IChoice` to report the value for the requested symbol.

 ![Design of the Marlowe Oracle](/img/oracle-design.png)

 A future version of this oracle will allow requiring that a fee be paid to the oracle in return for the oracle's successful report.
 The diagram below shows that construct.
-The oracle would ignore contracts that did not have a `Pay` with sufficient Ada to the oracle.
+The oracle would ignore contracts that did not have a `Pay` with sufficient ada to the oracle.

 ![Block for a fee-based oracle input in a Marlowe contract](/img/oracle-fee.png)